NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 ## Onboarding

 You need to get your software approved by us before it can go live with this API.
-You will also need to be an approved NHS letter supplier under the framework agreement and nominate your technical and operational contacts
+You will also need to be an approved NHS letter supplier under the framework agreement and nominate your technical and operational contacts.

 ## Related APIs